zundertj/FamaMacBeth.jl/README.md

 g = repeat(collect(1:10),inner=10)
 response = fmb(X,y,g)
 ```
 You can use the functions `coef`, `stderror` and others to extract the relevant statistics.
+The interface follows [https://github.com/JuliaStats/StatsBase.jl](https://github.com/JuliaStats/StatsBase.jl) as much as possible.
+See the [docs](https://zundertj.github.io/FamaMacBeth.jl/latest) for the full API.

+# References
+- Fama, E. F., & MacBeth, J. D. (1973).
+Risk, return, and equilibrium: Empirical tests. *Journal of political economy*, 81(3), 607-636.
+- Petersen, M. A. (2009).
+Estimating standard errors in finance panel data sets: Comparing approaches. *The Review of Financial Studies*, 22(1), 435-480.